Does Waxing Reduce Hair Growth? What to Expect in Time

 • Aftercare like gentle exfoliation and moisturization helps prevent ingrowns and extend smooth results.

 Does waxing reduce hair growth?
-Not completely, but it does change how your hair grows back.
-With consistency, regrowth becomes finer, softer, and slower.
-That’s why so many people turn to waxing over shaving for smoother skin that lasts.
+With regular 4 weeks consistency, hair growth reduction is a very real possibility.
+Constantly traumatizing hair follicles by brute strength removal causes regrowth to become finer, softer, and slower.
+That's why so many people turn to waxing over shaving for smoother skin that lasts.

 Results will always vary depending on hormones, genetics, and consistency, but working with licensed estheticians makes all the difference.
 In San Jose, Ted D Bare has been delivering fast, expert waxing since 2006, and yes, our signature 7-Minute Brazilian wax even went viral on TikTok.